SDCopy-App/SDCopyManual/README.md

    1. Auto detect target based on folder matching.
    1. Select one subfolder under target folder.
    1. Delete the subfolder specified with all subfolders and files.
+1. Use Samba to view all files on device.

 ## Helpers
 1. Network